-Enter your PPN and password after the prompts as shown.
+Enter your account PPN, (or system logical name) and password after the prompts as shown.
 Note that the system does not display your password as you type it.
 This prevents anyone who may be watching from discovering your password.

+'''

-User: 52,20 RET Password: RET
+User: 52,20 <RET>

+Password: <RET>

+'''